jedd-ahyoung/documentation/English/angular1-to-aurelia.md

 To ensure that you are ready to begin migrating your application, you will need to have NodeJS and JSPM installed, along with access to your AngularJS application.

 Migration will be simpler if your application is:

  1. using Angular's `controller as` syntax in views
  2. assigning properties to `this` instead of `$scope` in controllers
- 3. your angular modules are separated per file
+ 3. separated across files, using one file per Angular module

 ## The migration

+There are five main things we have to do to migrate an Angular application to Aurelia. **First**, we need to change the way we load our scripts, adhering to the SystemJS loader model. **Second**, we'll configure and bootstrap our application in Aurelia. **Third**, we'll migrate our modules from Angular's dependency injection to Aurelia's injection; **fourth**, we'll migrate our views and viewmodels to work with Aurelia. **Finally** (and this is the big one), we'll learn how to migrate Angular directives to Aurelia custom elements.

+It's recommended to start with the Aurelia Skeleton Navigation project, as loading and bootstrapping have already been provided.

 ### Loading script dependencies

+First, we'll need to change the way we load our scripts.
 Some existing Angular applications use a loader such as RequireJS, but some applications load their scripts through script tags.
-Aurelia has been designed to adhere to the SystemJS loading specification; by default, it uses JSPM for package management, Babel for code compilation, and SystemJS for loading.
+Aurelia has been designed to adhere to the ES6 module loading specification; by default, it uses JSPM for package management, Babel for code compilation, and SystemJS for loading.

 ### Bootstrapping and configuring the application

+Second, we'll bootstrap and configure our application in Aurelia.
 Angular applications typically bootstrap automatically, using the `ng-app` attribute on an HTML element to call a specific Angular module, like so:

 ``` language-markup
 <!DOCTYPE html>